tarneaux/lumix-control/README.md

 # Features
 - [x] Copy pictures from camera to computer
   - [ ] Select which pictures to copy
-- [ ] Convert pictures to PNG or JPG format
 - [ ] Geotag pictures on the computer

 # Todo